Professor Stavros Brekoulakis, LLB (Athens) LLM (London) PhD (London)

 - “Systemic Bias and the Institution of International Arbitration: A new Approach to Arbitral Decision-Making”, Journal of International Dispute Settlement, 4(3) pp. 553-585 (2013) (winner of the 2013 Park Prize for the best article in the Journal for International Dispute Settlement) (with link:)

-- “Impartiality In International Dispute Settlement”, a major cross-disciplinary mixed method research project (applied for a UK Research Council major research grant)
+- Principal Investigator, “Impartiality in International Dispute Settlement”, a major cross-disciplinary mixed method research project

 - Major conference on Arbitration and Legal Reasoning, London (November 2016).